enso-managers/home/methods/index.md

 We organize and lead Interaction Room workshops, we document the results ... and we are happy to show your team how to do it.
 It's very effective, but no rocket science.

- * The Interaction Room method has been originally devised by Prof. Dr. Volker Gruhn and his collaborators and then further developed by the [Interaction Room GmbH](https://www.interaction-room.de/methode/) and [adesso SE](https://www.adesso.de/en/services/interaction-room/index.jsp).
+Credits: The Interaction Room method has been originally devised by Prof. Dr. Volker Gruhn and his collaborators and then further developed by the [Interaction Room GmbH](https://www.interaction-room.de/methode/) and [adesso SE](https://www.adesso.de/en/services/interaction-room/index.jsp).